Frequently Asked Questions

 Why do I get voice mail when I call your office?

-Our leasing agents and property managers are frequently out of the office showing a property or inspecting it.
+Our agents and managers are frequently out of the office showing, inspecting or maintaining properties.
 We have an automated phone system that answers each and every call.
-We are always reachable in the event of an emergency, and our staff members will return your call as soon as possible.
-Typically email is the best way to reach us.
+We are reachable 24/7/365 in the event of an emergency through your online tenant web access.
+Our staff members will return your call as soon as possible.
+Typically email is the best way to reach us for all general questions.
+Please submit questions to: firstname.lastname@example.org

 I’m a student and I want a house or apartment for the upcoming school year.
 When is the best time to start the rental process?